-Checking the waves, I realize they were bigger and steeper than the ones at Zuma Beach.
+Checking the waves, I realize they are bigger and steeper than the ones at Zuma Beach.
 I swim out, diving under the white water rolling toward the beach.
-I quickly learn to lay flat on the bottom as the waves pass over me.
+I quickly learn to lie flat on the bottom as the waves pass over me.
 I come up each time and take as many strokes as possible before the next wave of white water reaches me.
-It took time, but eventually I’m out far enough in the ocean that the waves were still forming.
-I think about Safety and Gerber.
+It takes time, but eventually I’m out far enough in the ocean that the waves are still forming.
+I think about Safety /Bobby Pyn and Gerber.
 Maybe it’s rapture of the deep.
 I’m pretty winded.
 I wave to the punks on the pier.
 Then I notice I’m swimming with a group of surfers on boards.
 I recognize the OC hater looks they give me.

 “Don’t get in my way,” One of them orders.